i-weber/Internship_project_RNAseq/Knowledge_Progression_handling_RNA-seq_datasets.md

 I changed to the extracted archive directory, made the installation script executable, and ran it.
 It didn't work, and I realized, based on the messages, that the problem was that the toolbox of VirtualBox was still present on the system:
 ![[2024-08-02_vmware_toolbox_issue.png]]

 !!!
-I started this initial kernel driver, but I soon realized this was nonsense, and aborted it.
+I started this kernel driver installer, but I soon realized this was nonsense, and aborted it.
 I re-ran the rm operations above to purge any existing installed pieces of VMware Toolbox.
 Then, I proceeded to remove the open-vm-tools installation:

 ```bash
 sudo apt-get remove --purge open-vm-tools